vikadata/widget-cli/README.md

 ## `widget-cli rollback [PACKAGEID] [VERSION]`

-rollback the widget package to the specified version
+Rollback the widget package to the specified version

 ```
 USAGE